Global Travel Safety: FAQs

 If you are a student traveler not on a sponsored or official University program, please see the question below about registering in the Student Travel Registry.

-If the University employee is not using Travel & Reimbursement / SAP Concur, they can self-enroll in the Insurance via this link (or this link for those who are traveling to Spain and require a visa).
+If the University employee is not using Travel & Reimbursement / SAP Concur, or didn't receive the automatic email to enroll, they can self-enroll in the Insurance via this link (or this link for those who are traveling to Spain and require a visa).

 All University students are strongly encouraged to maintain their U.S. (domestic) health insurance coverage while abroad in case medical treatment for injuries or illness inside the U.S. is necessary (or desired) during their international travel.